 WooCommerce is a plugin that integrates easily with your existing WordPress site.
 It is the best E-commerce platform to create your online store.
-Its combination with WordPress offers one in all the foremost wide used online shopping and eCommerce platform which is extremely simple to use and currently it powers over 99% of WordPress e-commerce websites in the countries like Canada, UK and USA.
-Though this plugin is not errorless and we may encounter different types of errors sometimes which is totally okay.
+Its combination with WordPress offers one in all the foremost wide used online shopping and eCommerce platform which is extremely simple to use, and currently, it powers over 99% of WordPress e-commerce websites in the countries like Canada, UK and USA.
+Though this plugin is not errorless and we may encounter different types of errors, sometimes which is okay.
 You may face issues if your plugins and themes are outdated or if there’s any conflict between then and so on..

 But first, you need to understand what’s the reason behind slowing down your WooCommerce store.
 What factors are responsible for common technical issues?

-Sometimes we encounter this issue because of the large database on our online store which eventually affects the performance of the website causing a delay in loading time.
+Sometimes we encounter this issue because of the extensive database on our online store, which eventually affects the performance of the website, causing a delay in loading time.
 You can use advanced-cache technologies like NGINX, Varnish and Memcached as these server-side cache technologies can help boost your store.

 Let’s get started!

-Some WooCommerce error issues can be solved easily by simply updating plugins or by checking theme compatibility or else, by updating WooCommerce.
+We can solve some of the WooCommerce error issues quickly by merely updating plugins or by checking theme compatibility or else, by updating WooCommerce.
 Also, make sure your API and permalinks are enabled.

-But even after all these steps you are facing this issue then this might be because of something else.
+If you still encounter this issue, then this might be because of something else.

-Let’s see what are the common errors and their possible solutions to fix this issue!
+Let’s see what the common errors and their possible solutions to fix this issue are!

 - 1 Fatal Error- Call to undefined function: is_woocommerce_active()